Alejogb1/job-board/blog-data/is-activation-applied-by-a-function-or-a-layer-in-neural-networks.md

 id: "is-activation-applied-by-a-function-or-a-layer-in-neural-networks"
 ---

-Let's unpack this.
+this.
 It's a common point of confusion, and honestly, I've seen this trip up even experienced folks.
 The core of the matter is about how we conceptualize and implement neural networks, rather than any inherent property of the activation itself.
 In my time architecting and deploying models – spanning from rudimentary convolutional networks to more complex recurrent architectures – I've seen activations handled in a variety of ways, and the implementation details often blur the lines.

 The short answer?
-An activation *function* is applied by the *layer* but it’s not intrinsic to the layer itself, it's an operation performed *within* a layer's processing.
+An activation _function_ is applied by the _layer_ but it’s not intrinsic to the layer itself, it's an operation performed _within_ a layer's processing.
 Let’s delve into why this distinction is crucial and how it manifests in practice.

 When we talk about a layer – say a dense (fully connected) layer, a convolutional layer, or a recurrent layer – we're usually referring to a component that performs a specific type of transformation on its input.
 This transformation generally involves a weighted sum of inputs, often with a bias term added.
 This operation alone is linear.
 Without activation functions, you're essentially just performing a series of linear transformations which can, mathematically, be reduced to a single linear transformation; not exactly what we need for learning complex patterns.

-The activation function introduces *non-linearity* into this process.
+The activation function introduces _non-linearity_ into this process.
 It’s the crucial step that gives neural networks their power to model complex relationships.
 This activation function is not part of the fundamental math of the layer’s linear transformation itself.
 It's a separate function that is applied element-wise to the result of that layer's computation.
-Therefore, the layer doesn’t inherently *contain* the activation, but rather, the activation *operation* is performed *within the context* of the layer.
+Therefore, the layer doesn’t inherently _contain_ the activation, but rather, the activation _operation_ is performed _within the context_ of the layer.
 The layer uses the activation function as part of its overall functionality.

 Think about it in terms of code.
 You wouldn't write a `dense_layer` class where the sigmoid activation was fundamentally tied to it – instead, you’d likely have a `dense_layer` method or function that calculates the linear transform, and separately, you'd pass the result through the activation function.